Fake news in India: Fake news against Pakistan

-The EU Chronicle, a Srivasta Group website which claimed to deliver news from the European Union, was found to have op-ed articles "falsely attributed to their authors, some of them European lawmakers", journalists who seemed to not exist, text plagiarised from other sources, and content mostly focused on Pakistan.
-EPToday, another news website which highlighted anti-Pakistan material, was forced to shut down after it was similarly exposed according to Politico Europe.
+The EU Chronicle, a Srivasta Group website claiming to deliver EU news, was found to have op-ed articles "falsely attributed to their authors, some of them European lawmakers," non-existent journalists, plagiarised text, and content mainly focused on Pakistan.
+EPToday, another anti-Pakistan news website, was shut down after being exposed by Politico Europe.

-As part of its efforts to project Indian lobbying interests, the network had resurrected fake personas of dead human rights activists and journalists, impersonated regular media agencies such as The Economist and Voice of America, used European Parliament letterheads, listed fake phone numbers and addresses including that of the UN on its websites, created obscure book publishing companies and public personalities, registered hundreds of fake NGOs, think tanks, informal groups and imam organisations, as well as conducted cybersquatting on Pakistani domains.
-Most of the websites had a presence on social media such as Twitter.
+The network, aiming to support Indian lobbying interests, resurrected fake personas of dead human rights activists and journalists, impersonated media agencies like The Economist and Voice of America, used European Parliament letterheads, listed fake phone numbers and addresses including the UN, created obscure book publishing companies, registered hundreds of fake NGOs, think tanks, informal groups, and imam organisations, and conducted cybersquatting on Pakistani domains.
+Most websites had a presence on social media platforms like Twitter.

-It was also noted that following EU DisinfoLab's first report in 2019, some domains had closed only to be resurrected under different names later.
-Researchers state that the main target of the fake websites' content is not readers in Europe, but rather mainstream Indian news outlets such as ANI and Yahoo News India who routinely reuse and republish their material and act as their conduit to hundreds of millions in India.
+Following EU DisinfoLab's 2019 report, some domains were closed but later resurrected under new names.
+Researchers state that the main target of the fake websites' content is not European readers but mainstream Indian news outlets like ANI and Yahoo News India which reuse and republish their material, reaching millions in India.

+In 2023, Indian media spread disinformation about a padlocked grave in Hyderabad, India, claiming it was in Pakistan to prevent the dead bodies from being raped.
+These stories went viral and severely defamed Pakistan.

+Mainstream Indian media, including Aaj Tak, News18, and India Today, extensively spread misinformation and fabricated reports about Pakistan during the 2025 India–Pakistan conflict.
+Many of the fabrications spread by Indian media outlets during the conflict included false claims that India had struck a Pakistani nuclear base, that two Pakistani jets had been downed, that India had damaged or destroyed Karachi's port, that the Pakistani capital, Islamabad, had been captured, that Pakistan's army chief, Asim Munir, may have been arrested, and that militants were taking over Quetta, the capital and largest city of Balochistan province.

+Popular Indian right-wing social media accounts on X, such as The Jaipur Dialogues, also encouraged Indians to engage in "information warfare" and spread and amplify any news damaging to Pakistan, regardless of whether it is true or not.